The March 2026 AI Coding Tool Stack

 Traycer

 What: Creates a “source of truth roadmap” before code gets written.
+Spec-driven development.
 Why: Even if you use multiple AI models, they all follow YOUR logic instead of generating random boilerplate.
-Keeps multi-model workflows coherent.
+Multiple planning agents work in the background simultaneously.
+Pricing: Free tier ($0 forever, 1 slot, 7-day Pro trial).
+Lite: $10/mo.
+Pro: $25/mo (9x capacity).
+Pro+: $40/mo (15x capacity).
+Install: VS Code extension.
+Search “Traycer” in the VS Code marketplace.
+Optional Docker-based validation environment.

 CodeGraphContext

-What: Stores a structured graph of your codebase — how files, functions, and classes relate.
-Why: Instantly know “what breaks if I change this?” without manually tracing dependencies.
-Feed it to Claude and it understands your architecture before touching anything.
+What: Indexes your codebase into a graph database.
+Maps how files, functions, and classes relate to each other.
+Why: Ask “what breaks if I change this?” and get a real answer.
+Feed the graph to Claude and it understands your architecture before touching anything.
+Supports 14 programming languages.
+Pricing: Free and open source.
+Install:

 Playwright MCP

 What: Browser automation and E2E testing directly from Claude.
 Why: Claude can write AND run E2E tests in the same session.
-Test-driven agentic workflows become seamless.
+Test-driven agentic workflows become possible.
+Pricing: Free and open source.
+Install:

 GitHub MCP (Official)

-What: Native GitHub access — issues, PRs, repo reading, file browsing.
+What: Native GitHub access.
+Issues, PRs, repo reading, file browsing.
 Why: Claude can read your actual codebase on GitHub, check existing PRs, review issues.
 Ground truth instead of guessing.
+Pricing: Free (uses your GitHub token).
+Install:

 Tier B: Worth Trying